j6nca/notes/docs/food/recipes/lobster_tagliatelle.md

 ---
 # Lobster Tagliatelle

+> [!info]
-Serving size:
+> Serving size:
-Prep time:
+> Prep time:
-Cooking time:
+> Cooking time:

-I need to find a good recipe for this, it was so good.
+I need to find a good recipe for this, we had it at Diana's Seafood and it was SO good.

 ## Macros